 2. EXHIBITION COSTS

-In 20, is excited to offer the Artist free gallery hire (previously partially subsidised to cost $330/month) as well as $1,000 exhibition fee.
-This has been possible through by the Australia Council for the Arts.
+In 2021, WTS is excited to offer the Artist free gallery hire (previously partially subsidised to cost $330/month) as well as $1,000 exhibition fee.
+This has been possible through by our ongoing support from the Australia Council for the Arts.

 The Artist will receive $700 of the $1,000 exhibition fee prior to the exhibition commencement date.
-Following receipt of signed contract and provision of the Artist’s bank details, will release the exhibition fee to the Artist.
+Following receipt of signed contract and provision of the Artist’s bank details, WTS will release the exhibition fee to the Artist.
 This will be within the final three months leading up to the exhibition start date.

-The remaining $300 from the exhibition fee will be held in trust as a safeguard for .
+The remaining $300 from the exhibition fee will be held in trust as a safeguard for WTS.
 This will be paid to the Artist at the end of the exhibition on the condition that the gallery is left in its former state, gallery key has been returned and all other conditions in this contract are met.

 The Artist is required to cover the costs of:

-ravel and accommodation
+Travel and accommodation

 Freight of artworks